wellcomecollection/transcribe-wellcome/about-the-transcribe-wellcome-dataset/dispersals.md

 ## Science Museum Loan

-* All SMG object numbers between A45 and A500529 inclusive, excepting some part numbered objects, for which an online record exists on [https://collection.sciencemuseumgroup.org.uk/](https://collection.sciencemuseumgroup.org.uk/) \(c.21,500 entries\)
+* All Science Museum object numbers between A45 and A500529 inclusive, excepting some part numbered objects, for which an online record exists on [https://collection.sciencemuseumgroup.org.uk/](https://collection.sciencemuseumgroup.org.uk/) \(c.21,500 entries\)
-* All SMG object numbers between A600001 and A600328 inclusive, excepting some part numbered objects, for which an online record exists on [https://collection.sciencemuseumgroup.org.uk/](https://collection.sciencemuseumgroup.org.uk/) \(310 entries\)
+* All Science Museum object numbers between A600001 and A600328 inclusive, excepting some part numbered objects, for which an online record exists on [https://collection.sciencemuseumgroup.org.uk/](https://collection.sciencemuseumgroup.org.uk/) \(310 entries\)

 ## The Fitzwilliam Museum - University of Cambridge